HubertStefanski/strap-android/README.md

 # strap-android
 The android version of the Shift Tracking App

-## Features (thus far)
+## Features
-- User registration using email + password backed by Firebase
+- User registration using email + password backed by Firebase Authentication
 - User login with email + password backed by Firebase
-- User Navigation menu
 - Task implementation with Firebase Realtime Database
+- Report implementation with Firebase Realtime Database
+- Per user filtering of data (tasks/reports/waypoints are stored under a certain user UID and are not visible to any other user)

 ## Planned and Incoming features
-- Waypoint implementation
-- Report implementation
-- Back end database for the above
+- Extension to waypoint ability (currently has issues and doesn't read location data properly)